 The Inspire Fellow should have the following qualifications:

-The Fellowship offers a stipend of $1,000.
+The Fellowship offers a stipend.
 (Y.O.U. is also glad to provide documentation to any students who receive support from their universities for summer employment with a non-profit organization).
+Students should be local to the Chicagoland area and must have reasonable transportation to Evanston, Skokie, and Morton Grove to participate.